All Episodes

 But I'm very concerned now about the direction of the Biden administration.

-They are following Trudeau's ill-advice woke plans.
+They are following Trudeau's ill-advised woke plans.

 You might even be able to make the case that Canada is even more conservative than the U.S. at this point.

-He might be able to make that case.
+You might be able to make that case.

-The way it's it's certainly Western Canada unequivocally is Eastern Canada, uh, much like the Northeast part of the United States, just seemed to be lost in a dream world about where the economy is.
+The way it's certainly Western Canada unequivocally is Eastern Canada, much like the Northeast part of the United States, just seemed to be lost in a dream world about where the economy is.

-And you look at that keystone decision, um, you've covered it quite well, but I wanted to add that uh for every dollar America was spending importing Canadian oil, 91 cents was coming back into the U.S. economy through direct investment trade.
+You've covered it quite well, but I wanted to add that for every dollar America was spending importing Canadian oil, 91 cents was coming back into the U.S. economy through direct investment trade.

-And when when you look at alternative sources from the Middle East and South America, it's coming in at less than a third of that, less than 30 cents of every dollar comes back.
+And when you look at alternative sources from the Middle East and South America, it's coming in at less than a third of that, less than 30 cents of every dollar it comes back.

-And then you've got all kinds of other issues around that America, having to be the policeman.
+And then you've got all kinds of other issues around that America having to be the policeman.

-And you know, that was day one.
+And, you know, that was day one.

 That was his first bonehead to decision.